PIFAnySystemsCanada/esp32-network-component/README.md

 ## Including the Component

 The repo is designed to be included in a ESP-IDF application as a component.
-To add it as a company, change to your component directory, and add it as a git submodule:
+To add it as a component, change to your component directory, and add it as a git submodule:

 ```bash
 cd components